 01. Prepare your wall space

-To start you need a big blank space.
+To start you need a big blank wall space, obviously.
 Which you likely have if you’re here working on this project. 😉

 02. Collect your framed photos and artwork